 The Experiment Abroad Eligibility Requirements

 With the exceptions listed below, Experiment abroad programs are open to all students who have completed their 9th-, 10th-, 11th-, or 12th-grade year but have not yet entered college or university.
-The Experiment requires all applicants to provide proof of a COVID-19 vaccine (exemptions will be considered for medical and religious reasons).

 For Programs Offering College Credit through the School for International Training (SIT)